marovira/rad/BUILDING.md

 ### Troubleshooting

-Building ONNXRuntime can fail due to incongruence's in the code.
+Building ONNXRuntime can fail due to incongruences in the code.
 Below are some suggestions for solving common problems:

 * Compiler errors appear regarding undefined symbols for `STRSAFE_LPSTR` and similar